Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: Introduction

-Some of the earliest SIDIS experimental studies in the valence quark region ($x>0.25$) were made at Cornell in the 1970s, using 12 GeV electrons~\cite{Cornell}.
-These experiments demonstrated that multiplicities behave roughly as $(1-z)^2$ for $z<0.7$, have an approximately Gaussian distribution in $P_t$, and have relatively small dependence on $\phi^*$ compared to exclusive pion electroproduction.
-Subsequent experiments~\cite{EMC_PT_ref,Tigran07,Osipenko09,HERMES:2012uyd,COMPASS_PT_ref} showed that spin-averaged cross sections can be described as a convolution of quark PDFs derived from DIS and Drell-Yan reactions with FF derived from electron-positron colliders.
-They also demonstrated the usefulness of describing the production of the leading meson that contains the struck quark flavor with ``favored" FF, while other mesons are described by ``unfavored" FF, which exhibit a smaller strength at high $z$ than favored FF.
-An experiment at JLab Hall C with 6 GeV electrons~\cite{Tigran07} showed a duality between the results in the resonance region, at low center-of-mass energy ($2<W<3$ GeV), and the results well above the nucleon resonance region ($W>3$ GeV).
-This was true as long as the electron-pion invariant missing mass squared, $M_x^2$, was well above 2.5 GeV$^2$ (corresponding to $z<0.7$ at these kinematic settings), as shown in Fig.~\ref{fig:sixgev}.
-The noticeable peak centered at $M_x^2=1.5$ GeV$^2$, visible in this figure, was due to the semi-exclusive channel $e p \rightarrow e \pi \Delta(1232)$, which was not subtracted in that analysis (but is subtracted in the present analysis).
+Jefferson Lab (JLab) offers the opportunity to perform much high luminosity SIDIS experiments, due to beam currents of up to 70 $\mu$A, and an effective duty factor of 100\%.
+A pilot experiment at JLab Hall C with 5.5 GeV electrons~\cite{Tigran07} showed an approximate duality between the results overlapping the traditional nucleon resonance region, at low center-of-mass energy ($2<W<2.6$ GeV), and the results well above the nucleon resonance region ($W>3$ GeV).
+This was the case as long as the electron-pion invariant missing mass squared, $M_x^2$, was well above 2.5 GeV$^2$ (corresponding to $z<0.7$ at these kinematic settings).
+A noticeable peak centered at $M_x^2=1.5$ GeV$^2$ is likely due to the semi-exclusive channel $e p \rightarrow e \pi \Delta(1232)$, which was not subtracted in that analysis (but is subtracted in the present analysis).
 Simple phenomenological fits~\cite{Hamlet08,Asatur12} to these data attempted to disentangle the up and down valence quark $k_{T}$ widths, as well as favored and unfavored FF widths, with the assumptions that the $\cos(\phi^*)$ dependence is dominated by the Cahn term and that the fragmentation widths are independent of $z$ (both of which have since been shown to be incorrect).
+Another JLab experiment using 5.5 GeV electrons was performed using the low beam currents and large acceptance CLAS detector~\cite{Osipenko09}.
+Most of the results are at relatively low $x$ and $Q^2$, where counting rates are the highest.
+The results are shown as a function of $z$ averaged over $P_t$.